SmileiPIC/Smilei/doc/Sphinx/troubleshoot.rst

 * Change the number of MPI process and OpenMP threads.
 * Change the number of patches and/or their distribution in each direction.
 See also :doc:`parallelization`.
 * Check that ``LoadBalancing`` is activated in the :doc:`namelist` (if the physical set-up is suitable for its use).
 See also :doc:`parallelization`.
-* If using :doc:`vectorization`, checking that the compilation flags for vectorization were correctly used.
+* If using :doc:`vectorization`, check that the compilation flags for vectorization were correctly used.
 See also :doc:`installation`.